JonnyBro/beatrun-courses-server/README.md

-# THIS PROJECT IS NO LONGER MAINTANED!
+# THIS PROJECT IS NO LONGER MAINTAINED!
 FOR NEW VERSION LOOK [HERE](https://git.jonnybro.ru/jonny_bro/beatrun-courses-server-express/)

 # Beatrun Custom Course Server